Students’ final projects took many different forms and were showcased at Noisefest!

 All of the students manipulated sounds in Max MSP which they then made available to users on and off campus as interactive multi-sensory experiences of the territory.
 Anyone can play with these manipulated sound/noise artifacts using a MIDI controller like the one below.

-Other projects included a noise intoner, a 2D laser cut map of Waterville, ME connected to an Arduino board, and a sound-based virtual reality tour of Waterville.
+Other projects included a noise intoner, a 2D laser cut map of Waterville, ME connected to an Arduino board, a Rhythm Harmonizer, and a sound-based virtual reality tour of Waterville.

 A noise intoner, or “intonarumori” in Italian, makes a mechanic, grinding sound.
 This instrument was invented by Luigi Russolo in the early 1900s and employed by Futurist musicians in concerts and exhibitions as a way to incorporate the acoustic signature of the modern city into their musical compositions and thus “transform” urban and industrial noise into musical sound.
 The video below shows the noise intoner in action.